 3. Start rolling the a portion of the dough in a thick flatbread.

-4. Cook on a hot pan on low heat.
-Once cooked, take off from the pan and apply ghee.
+4. Cook on a hot cast iron pan on a low flame.
+Once cooked evenly on both sides, take it off from the pan and apply ghee on the sweet roti.

 - 2 cups whole wheat flour/atta